bdager/pftracker/README.md

 # Particle Filter Toolbox

-> Particle Filter graphical interface for face tracking in video sequences.
+> Particle Filter for face tracking in video sequences.

 This is a Python framework implemented for perfoming face tracking with particle filter algorithms.
 It cointains